 These factors made BlackBerry OS the most secure in the world, and ideal for cautious corporate IT departments.
 The devices could even be seen in the hands of world leaders.
 When Obama was elected in 2007, he fought tooth-and-nail with the Secret Service for the right to keep his beloved BlackBerry.

-Even Angela Merkel has her own customized BlackBerry Z10, which was fitted with a Secusmart anti-eavesdropping chip.
+Even Angela Merkel has her own customized BlackBerry Z10, which was fitted with a Secusmart anti-eavesdropping chip [No Longer Available].
 So too does Danish Prime Minister Helle Thorning-Schmidt, who was pictured taking a selfie with Obama and David Cameron with it, during the funeral of Nelson Mandela.

 BlackBerry in the Android Age